 The karpatka is also less sweet which makes it perfect for the days when I crave more food but not so sweet ones 🙂

 Also, the preparation of the karpatka is less time-consuming as the dough is made very fast.
 Last but not least you can make the whole cake at home and for the kremowka, you might be ending up using store-bought puff pastry.
-As making your own puff pastry requires few hours and endless folding of the dough.
+Making your own puff pastry requires a few hours and endless folding of the dough.

 Karpatka vs napoleonka

-Karpatka is made of steamed dough, and the napoleon cake is made of puff pastry.
-Same like kremowka.
+Karpatka is made of steamed dough, and the Napoleon cake is made of puff pastry.
+Same as kremowka.
 The difference between the last two cakes is that the karpatka is made of custard mass, and the napoleon is made of cream mass based on double cream (the exact recipe depends on the region).

 • Facebook